shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "This is a nice spot, Ersie!"
 Mudrich placed a hand on the trees, shaking herself violently.
 "These trees don't move.
 That's good!"

 "If I'm not allowed to work in my workshop for now, this isn't such a bad spot."
 Ersie took the boots out of the cart and set them on the slab.
 She looked out across the river at the outcropping.
+The outcropping where the fisher cat had been sitting the other day.
 Where is he now?
-Will I ever see him again?
+Will Ersie ever see him again?
 What if Mudrich sees him?
 Will a whole river be enough to stop her from chasing him down?

 "Ersie?"
 Mudrich looked out across the river.
 "What's over there?
 Do you see something?"